thilak-r/Image-Segmentation-by-Clustering/README.md

 ---

-# Image Segmentation by Clustering: A Detailed Overview

 ## 1. What is Image Segmentation?
 Image segmentation divides an image into meaningful segments to make it easier to analyze.
 These segments represent areas such as objects or boundaries.